sudheerj/javascript-interview-questions/README.md

 379. ### How do you disable right click in the web page

-     The right click on the page can be disabled by returning false from `oncontextmenu` attribute on body element.
+     The right click on the page can be disabled by returning false from the `oncontextmenu` attribute on the body element.

      ```html
      <body oncontextmenu="return false;">